Agbor-ctrl/Data-Analysis/README.md

    -	There should be contact to parents of students who miss school due to reasons of some students missing exams.
    -	Students not performing so well should be enrolled on extra moral classes to aid improvement.

+## Limitations

+I had to remove all missing values and zeros from the students who were absent during exams which would have impacted the accuracy of my given result after analysis.

+## References

+ - SQL guide for beginners by werty
+ - Stack overflow
+ - Kaggle